Synthesizing an Optimal Spin Qubit Shuttling Bus Architecture for the Surface Code: Conclusions

 \section{Conclusions}

 We introduced a complete methodology for synthesizing an optimal architecture for the rotated surface code on a one-dimensional spin-qubit shuttling bus.
 Our approach begins with a mixed-integer linear program (MILP) that precisely models the placement and shuttling constraints for syndrome extraction.
 This formulation yields exact solutions with relatively low execution time for code distances below $d=9$, allowing us to explore the structure of optimal encodings.
-Based on this structure, we proposed the \emph{Zig-Zag} heuristic, which scales linearly with the number of qubits and maintains the optimal cost in terms of total shuttling distance and cycle latency.
+Based on this structure, we proposed the \emph{Zig-Zag} heuristic for the placement of the rotated surface code, which scales linearly with the number of qubits and maintains the optimal cost in terms of total shuttling distance and cycle latency.

+The MILP formulation at the core of the Quantum Reverse Mapping framework is not specific to the rotated surface code.
+The only requirement for applying our method to any quantum error-correcting code is that its syndrome-extraction interactions can be represented by a directed acyclic graph.
+Once this DAG is provided, the same optimization model directly applies, making the framework broadly general and adaptable to a wide range of error correction codes.

 We assessed the three proposed architecture synthesis methods with detailed architectural metrics.
 Compared to a naive-topological placement, our methods reduce the total shuttling distance and round duration from quadratic to linear scaling with respect to the code distance.
 Additionally, our approach requires only two extra quantum-dot storage sites irrespective of the code size, whereas the naive method incurs spatial overhead linear to the code distance $d$.